 The tables and figures that accompany these results can be found in Appendix I.

 1. Demographic Profile

-The following demographic profile presents historic data for Saltair as collected from the Statistics Canada Census, Summer Point-in-Time Homeless Count, Homeless Needs Survey Community Report and BC Transit.
-Note that this profile excludes the Thetis Island Trust Area unless otherwise indicated.
+The following demographic profile presents historic data for electoral area G as collected from the Statistics Canada Census, Summer Point-in-Time Homeless Count, Homeless Needs Survey Community Report and BC Transit.

 1.1 Population